PH2: History of detection

 Although the planet's initial detection was made using Kepler data, PH2's stellar spectra, required to rule out background stars or faint companions with planets as sources for the observed transits, were collected using the HIRES instrument at the W. M. Keck Observatory.
-Results of observations confirmed the existence of PH2 b with "99.9 percent confidence."
+Results of observations confirmed the existence of PH2b with "99.9 percent confidence."

 Planetary system

-PH2 is host to one confirmed planet, PH2 b, orbiting with a period of about 282 days, placing it and any possible moons in the habitable zone.
-The temperature in the upper atmosphere of the planet could range from 185 K to 303 K. A moon of PH2 b would likely have "a rocky core, plus a greenhouse atmosphere of some sort that could have liquid water on its surface" in the words of the researchers, thus further improving its prospects for habitability.
+PH2 is host to one confirmed planet, PH2b, orbiting with a period of about 282 days, placing it and any possible moons in the habitable zone.
+The temperature in the upper atmosphere of the planet could range from 185 K to 303 K. A moon of PH2b would likely have "a rocky core, plus a greenhouse atmosphere of some sort that could have liquid water on its surface" in the words of the researchers, thus further improving its prospects for habitability.

+In 2019, the mass of the planet was measured by radial velocity, showing it to be close in mass to Saturn.